-In memory of my mom, who passed away September 25th 2011
+In memory of my mom, who passed away on September 25th, 2011

-Me and Mom and the community pool in Syosset Long Island New York, the mid sixties.
+Me and Mom and the community pool in Syosset Long Island New York, in the mid-sixties.

 I want to say a few words about the inimitable presence that was my mom.
 She passed away Monday night, after struggling these past few years with Cancer and Alzheimer’s Disease.

-My mom Arleen had a passion, for art, the golden age of Hollywood, culture, good music, theater and the ‘libertine will’ she held about sensual freedom, aesthetic beauty and intellectual wit and prowess.
-She acted in community theater, attended The American School of Ballet as a little girl.
-Could paint a flawless reproduction of any master work, and had an eye for design that predated a lot of the top contemporary designers of today.
+My mom Arleen had a passion, for art, the golden age of Hollywood, culture, good music, theater, and the ‘libertine will’ she held about sensual freedom, aesthetic beauty, and intellectual wit and prowess.
+She acted in community theater and attended The American School of Ballet as a little girl.
+Could paint a flawless reproduction of any masterwork, and had an eye for design that predated a lot of the top contemporary designers of today.
 Had the most killer bedroom eyes, and maintained her dancer’s legs well into her 70s.
 Scared the neighborhood kids when she’d belt out show tunes, from the back kitchen door while cooking some sumptuous supper.
-And was just a presence in life for me that was bigger than Buddha, Jesus or Santa Clause.
+And was just a presence in life for me that was bigger than Buddha, Jesus, or Santa Clause.

-She let me be Monster Girl all through out my early childhood.
-It was she who took me to see the theatrical releases of Rosemary’s Baby, The Omen, The Sentinel, The Mephisto Waltz, It’s Alive, God Told Me Too, The House That Screamed, every Hammer Horror as it hit the U.S. and just about every horror release there was back then.
+She let me be Monster Girl all throughout my early childhood.
+It was she who took me to see the theatrical releases of Rosemary’s Baby, The Omen, The Sentinel, The Mephisto Waltz, It’s Alive, God Told Me To, The House That Screamed, every Hammer Horror as it hit the U.S. and just about every horror release there was back then.

-I was never told go to bed, if a Creature Feature was on at 1am.
-It was okay with mom that I got my fill of the genre and the immense impression it left on my fertile imagination.
-It was she who started to read me Gothic literature at a very early age, so that I knew who Kathy and Heathcliffe and Jane Eyre were before I knew Bert and Ernie.
+I was never told to go to bed if a Creature Feature was on at 1 am.
+It was okay with Mom that I got my fill of the genre and the immense impression it left on my fertile imagination.
+It was she who started to read me Gothic literature at a very early age so that I knew who Kathy and Heathcliffe, and Jane Eyre were before I knew Bert and Ernie.

 She never tried to squash my imagination, yet led me down a path of infinite possibility, because she believed that it was the only way a true artist could thrive was to wander, indulge and yes even suffer for their craft.
-In the beginning of our journey together, she never said No to anything I had wished for.
+At the beginning of our journey together, she never said No to anything I had wished for.
 She was magical to me.

-My mother, and I drifted for years because life is complicated, and sometimes, mothers and daughters clash against the rocks of self denial and indignation, like sailors seeking a sirens song.
-But, I never left behind the beloved memories of our late night chats in the kitchen about women and men, love and hate.
-I’ve clung to those days, because it tethered her to me, so that what ever anger or insanity came between us, I could still hold onto those days of strength, love and passion and yes inspiration.
+My mother and I drifted for years because life is complicated, and sometimes, mothers and daughters clash against the rocks of self-denial and indignation, like sailors seeking a siren’s song.
+But, I never left behind the beloved memories of our late-night chats in the kitchen about women and men, love and hate.
+I’ve clung to those days because they tethered her to me so that whatever anger or insanity came between us, I could still hold onto those days of strength, love, passion, and yes inspiration.

 Classic movie marathons debating who was truly beautiful Gene Tierney or Gene Kelly, how the man would make her swoon, and, even I to this day agree with her.
-She taught me so much about the exquisiteness of pain, and longing and the pursuit of glamour and refinement.
-How it must have disappointed her to see her little golden girl with ropes of hair like braided bell pulls to Gothic curtains.
-I awoke one night as she with scissor in hand, tried to cut one of my dread locks from my little head, me unawares from a sleepy state.
+She taught me so much about the exquisiteness of pain, longing, and the pursuit of glamour and refinement.
+How it must have disappointed her to see her little golden girl with ropes of hair as braided bell pulls to Gothic curtains.
+I awoke one night as she with scissors in hand, tried to cut one of my dreadlocks from my little head, me unawares from a sleepy state.
 Mom hovering trying to catch one of those nasty knots so as to reveal her little golden girl underneath all that nest of hair.
 No diamonds for me, it was nose rings and tattoos.
 I loved myself, I wish she could have loved that part of me, her not realizing that still…I was always her golden girl.

 She lauded me, exalted me, embraced me, for quite a while the ultimate extension of her womb a glorious child, a beautiful and talented woman I had grown into, the legacy of all her dreams and passions.
 Until the cross current carried us separately away to remote Islands in the stream.
-As far from each other as native flowers needing different sources of nourishment to thrive.
+As far from each others as native flowers need different sources of nourishment to thrive.

 I hope you are someplace where you can see how truly happy I am mama.
 How much you gave to me and how it remains so pure and so vital, because of you.